fenichelar/ember-simple-auth-token/README.md

 ### Calling session.setup() on ember-simple-auth session service

 `ember-simple-auth` v6 no longer uses an initializer to wire up the session service.
-Your applicaton must implement an application router to call .setup() on the `ember-simple-auth` session service:
+Your applicaton must implement an application route to call .setup() on the `ember-simple-auth` session service:

 ```js
 // app/routes/application.js